SoccerNet/sn-gamestate/ChallengeRules.md

  - Each team can have one or more members.
  - An individual/team can compete on both tasks.
  - An individual associated with multiple teams (for a given task) or a team with multiple accounts will be disqualified.
- - On both tasks, a participant can only use the video stream as input (visual and/or audio).
+ - A participant can only use the video stream as input (visual and/or audio).
  - The use of private datasets is *not* allowed.
 Teams using any kind of custom datasets, including additionnal annotations will be disqualified.

 ## How to win / What is the prize?